Photo: Spyros Theodoritsis

 There is absolutely no proof that insulting people makes them think you're appealing.
 And yes, you would think it would be the opposite.

 The practice is often used online to undermine women and young women who comment on social media.
 It's more subtle than outright trolling, which is often straight out abuse.
 Negging is designed to make the woman feel stupid and vulnerable, the reasoning being that she will then be more pliable when it comes to suggestion to regain the 'favour' she has 'lost.'.

 Why should parents take notice?

-- People are not targets.
 PUAs work from the starting point that dating is a competition in which men are trying to attract as many women as possible and women are trying to reject them.
 A moment’s thought will show that dating is actually about people getting to know each other and discovering if they’re compatible.
 If you need to trick or manipulate people into liking you, it says something rather sad about you.
 It’s also very unlikely to work in the long run.

 If your child is interested in someone, finding out if they have anything in common is more likely to lead somewhere than insulting their appearance or refusing to take no for an answer.

-Unbelievable as it is at the time, the world is probably not going to end.
+Unbelievable as it feels at the time, the world is not going to end.
 And even if you think it will, it’s unlikely to make anyone like you more if you play tricks or say negative things.